-The following short summary of a recent reported decision from the First Appellate District exemplifies how Penal Code §§ 1170.95(d)(1) – (3), the operative portion of Senate Bill 1437, is intended to operate.
+The following short summary of a recent reported decision from the First Appellate District exemplifies how Penal Code §§ 1170.95(d)(1) – (3), the operative portions of Senate Bill 1437, are intended to operate.

 However, sadly, the most important portions of this opinion are not certified for publication (pursuant to California Rules of Court, rules 8.1105(b) and 8.1110), so it cannot be cited to as binding authority on any other case.